dgolant/blackbetty.github.io/README.md

 This folder should contain all of the content that is used for the creation of the website, but isn't a part of the final product.
 For example, .psd files, images too large for use on the web, unedited photos, editable logo files, etc.

-##_img Folder

-This folder holds all graphic elements that are not photos. blank.gif is a 1px by 1px transparent image.
-It comes in handy on occassion.

 ##_sass Folder

 Contains all the .scss and .sass files that make up the CSS for the site.
 Use compass installed in Ruby, or Scout-App to process these.
 The style.scss file pulls in all other sass documents in to one.